 • Add some freshly grated lemon zest for additional lemony flavor.

-• Use over grain bowls, falafel, as a dip for sliced cucumbers, with meatballs, or on salads.
+• Use over grain bowls or falafel; as a dip for sliced cucumbers; with meatballs; or on salads.

 Nutrition